 Website – Robben Island

-If you are planning to take a safari at one many of the game parks in the Cape then make sure to consider what to take (and not) to take when planning and packing for your holiday.
-This great packing guide will help you make the most of your safari!
+If you are planning to take a safari at one of the many game parks in the Cape then make sure to consider what to take (and not) to take when planning and packing for your holiday.

 Craft Markets are an excellent place to buy quality handmade goods to take home for gifts.
 The best craft markets in Cape Town are: